octopress/octopress/README.md

 This reads a `_deploy.yml` configuration and deploys your site.
 Read below to learn how Octopress can generate a deployment configuration file for you.

+Note: The `_deploy.yml` is processed through ERB, which makes it easy to load configurations from environment variables.

 Deploy has a few commands you should know.

 | Commands                                   | Description                                                        |